jimbrayrcp/Dice.Class.Project/README.md

 # Dice_ClassProject

-My completed project of Dicee
+My completed project of Dicee <br>
   a Web developer course from The App Brewery

 Utilizations applied: